Budget should focus on job creation, steps to broaden tax base: India Inc to FM | Headlines

 ''The external scenario is likely to continue to be unfavourable for some time.
 Hence, we must broad-base our domestic economy by creating new sectors of growth and driving employment generation to boost domestic demand, inclusion, and growth,'' CII president Sanjiv Bajaj said.

-The Confederation of Indian Industry (CII) was part of the virtual pre-Budget meeting which was called for an aggressive focus on privatisation of public sector units and increasing allocation to capital expenditure with focus on an investment led growth strategy to pump India's economy amidst the global uncertainty.
+The Confederation of Indian Industry (CII), which was part of the virtual pre-Budget meeting, called for an aggressive focus on privatisation of public sector units and increasing allocation to capital expenditure with focus on an investment led growth strategy to pump India's economy amidst the global uncertainty.

 To boost job creation, CII suggested that an employment linked incentive scheme be introduced and the government could consider an urban employment guarantee scheme and initiate a pilot in metro cities first in this Budget.